sinatra/sinatra/README.md

 Please restart the server every time you change or use [sinatra/reloader](http://www.sinatrarb.com/contrib/reloader).

-It is recommended to also run `gem install thin`, which Sinatra will pick up if available.
+It is recommended to also run `gem install puma`, which Sinatra will pick up if available.

 ## Table of Contents